-While it’s fun to sit inside trendy restaurants and eat pretty food, sometimes it’s better to eat at cheap restaurants so you can have more money for other things (like a Cirque du Soleil show).
+While it’s fun to sit inside trendy restaurants and eat pretty food, sometimes it’s better to eat cheap so you can have more money for other things.

 Here’s a list of cheap and affordable restaurants in Las Vegas.
 My husband and I eat here when we want to save money on food.
 I’ll try to update this list as much as I can, so follow us on Facebook or Twitter and I’ll let you know when I do!

 Recently updated July 2019.
 Alphabetically listed.

 3535 W. Tropicana Ave.
 Las Vegas, NV 89103 | (702) 550 – 4395 | Opens at 9 AM Daily